PlanktoScope/PlanktoScope/docs/expert_setup.md

 Make sure Node-RED is correctly installed by reaching the following page from the browser of your pi http://localhost:1880 or http://planktoscope.local:1880 from another computer on the same network.

 #### Install the necessary nodes
-These nodes will be used by the PlanktoScop software and needs to be installed:
+These nodes will be used by the PlanktoScope software and needs to be installed:
 ```sh
 cd ~/.node-red/
 npm install node-red-dashboard node-red-contrib-python3-function node-red-contrib-camerapi node-red-contrib-gpsd node-red-contrib-web-worldmap node-red-contrib-interval